fhotts/fhotts/README.md

 ### Hey there! 👋

-My name is Fábio Hotts.
-I am a Data Science enthusiast with a strong background in business.
+My name is Fábio Hotts, and I’m a Business Analyst with a passion for Data Science.

-Python is my preferred programming language, and I am continually enhancing my skills in this domain to create effective data-driven solutions.

-I am eager to become part of the Data Science community and am always on the lookout for new challenges and opportunities to apply my knowledge to relevant projects.
-Whether you are interested in collaborations, networking, or simply discussing innovative ideas, please feel free to reach out to me.
-Let's work together to advance the world of data analysis and artificial intelligence!
+With over three years of experience in SQL, data analysis, statistics, and Python, I’ve developed a solid foundation in data-driven decision-making.
+My strong business acumen comes from more than six years at Uber, where I’ve seen firsthand how data drives operational improvements and strategic decision-making.

-- 🎓 I'm currently pursuing an MBA in Data Science & Artificial Intelligence at FIAP, where I am honing my skills in data analysis, machine learning, and artificial intelligence.
+I recently completed an MBA in Data Science & Artificial Intelligence at FIAP, where I gained hands-on experience in data analysis, machine learning, and data modeling.
+I’m skilled in Python and SQL for data manipulation, statistical modeling, and cloud environments like GCP and Azure.
+I’m constantly learning and exploring advanced data analytics methods to stay current and deliver impactful insights.

-- 📚 I am also completing a statistics course to further strengthen my command of analytical techniques.
-- 👯 I’m looking to collaborate on Data Science Projects & Challenges
-- 🤔 I’m looking for help with how to improve my skills and land a job as a junior data scientist!
-- 💬 Ask me about anything! :)
+I’m always on the lookout for new challenges and opportunities to collaborate on exciting data science projects.

 - 🔗 Reach me at:
   <div>
   <a href="https://www.instagram.com/fabiohotts/" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a> <a href = "mailto:fhotts@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a> <a href="https://www.linkedin.com/in/fhotts" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>